Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 5. Consent forms

-[Consent forms](#consent) can also be added as an addendum to research protocols to give further insight into what information was provided to study participants.
+Consent forms(see Chapter \@ref(collect)) can also be added as an addendum to research protocols to give further insight into what information was provided to study participants.

 6. Related publications